xingt9227-design/LiteFM-RSDet/README.md

 LiteFM-RSDet: A Lightweight Foundation Model for Remote Sensing Object Detection.

-Because we have added the activation function swish that is not available in the keras library, please add the function in keras.activation.py.

 code.py is the core code of this project.
 Other codes will be released in subsequent releases.